 The Group's financial statements are presented in United States Dollars, which is the Group's functional and presentation currency.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Transactions in foreign currencies are initially recorded at the functional currency rate of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
 All differences are taken to profit or loss with the exception of differences on foreign currency borrowings that provide a hedge against a net investment in a foreign entity.
-These are recognised in other comprehensive income until the disposal of the net investment, at which time they are recognised in other comprehensive income until the disposal of the historical cost basis in a foreign currency are translated using the exchange ruling at the dates of the initial transactions.
+These are recognised in other comprehensive income until the disposal of the net investment, at which time they are recognised in profit or loss.
+The tax charges and credits attributable to exchange differences on those borrowings are also recognised in other comprehensive income.
+Non-monetary items that are measured in terms of the historical cost basis in a foreign currency are translated using the exchange rates ruling at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates when the fair value was determined.
 The gain or loss arising on retranslation of non-monetary items is treated in line with the recognition of gain or loss on change in fair value of the item.